GregO44/lets-get-quizzical-/README.md

 ### Bootstrap for styling and media queries

 ## Media
-### The image used on the main page is from https://edu.rsc.org/feature/the-grand-end-of-term-quiz/4012769.article
+### The background image is from https://michaelhyatt.com/science-of-pen-and-paper/